 After his playing career, Jogi started coaching youth players in Eastern Tennessee with FC Fusion and FC Dallas TRI, where he was the Director of Coaching for the Pre-K to U-14 age groups.
 While in Tennessee, Jogi was on the state Olympic Development Program (ODP) staff and was named the Tennessee Boys Competitive Coach of the Year in 2014.

-Jogi holds his USSF B License and is currently taking the prestigious Elite Formation Coaching License through the French Football Federation.
-Jogi and his wife, Cynthia, live in Kansas City, Missouri, with their three sons: Eli, Alastair and Crispin.
+Jogi holds his USSF A License and Elite Formation Coaching License through the French Football Federation.
+Jogi and his wife, Cynthia, live in Kansas City, Missouri, with their three sons: Declan, Alastair and Crispin.

 Luis Pacheco joined the Sporting KC Academy in Fall 2017 and has nearly a decade of coaching experience.
 He arrived in Kansas City after spending seven seasons with Oldham Soccer Club in Buckner, Kentucky, where he was the U-8 through U-16 head coach from 2011-2017.
 While at Oldham, he served as Academy Director from 2013-2016 and Technical Director from 2016-17.
 In addition, Pacheco served as a volunteer assistant at the University of Louisville from Fall 2016 to Summer 2017, helping the team reach the Elite Eight of the NCAA Tournament.